lit-mod-viz/narrative-time-space/annotator-guidelines.md

 standing up or moving to the corner of a room may indicate a new scene but it may not.
 "A few seconds after" could mean a lot or nothing at all.
 In such cases we ask you to rely on your natural, expert intuitions about time, space, and scene formation.
-Does the time or space change meaningfully set the stage for what happens next in the plot?
+Does the change in time or space meaningfully set the stage for what happens next in the plot?
 Trust your gut, and try to be consistent throughout.

 ## Time changes

-If we think of narrative time as a continuous string, disruptions of narrative would indicate tears or gaps in the natural, linear, smooth progression.

-Perceptible time changes (those that break the continuity of the story.
+Time changes are perceptible disruptions in the continuous progression of time.

 Look for explicit evocations of time that situate scenes or events at points or spans on the narrative timeline.
 A temporal marker may establish an absolute